-C. Opportunities for tackling marine litter by applying a life cycle approach consumption and production and waste management, engaging various UN entities.
+The SDGs provide a framework for addressing marine litter and microplastics at all stages of the life cycle.
+An opportunity exists to form a multi- and crosssectoral collaborative UN framework to mainstream marine litter and microplastics across the life cycle, by connecting efforts on responsible consumption and production and waste management, engaging various UN entities.
 SDG targets related to solid waste management include SDG 11.6 on municipal solid waste, SDG 12.3 on food waste, SDG 12.4 on hazardous waste and SDG 12.5 on recycling and SDG 12.6 on sustainable business practices.
 Custodian agencies UNEP and UN-Habitat worked together to establish monitoring methodologies compatible with existing waste statistics systems, and developed the Waste Wise Cities Tool that provides a platform for achieving sustainable waste management.
 It also offers a monitoring methodology for SDG 11.6.1 on the proportion of municipal solid waste collected and managed in controlled facilities out of total municipal solid waste generated by cities.
 Applying the Waste Wise Cities Tool also provides input for SDG 12.3.1 on the food waste index and 12.5.1 on the recycling rate and amount of material recycled.
 This is valuable since there is currently no data on 12.5.1 globally.
 The data collection methodology for SDG 12.5.1 on the amount of material recycled will inform EPR policy for plastics by providing a mapping of regions globally and their recycling capacity for different materials.
 Furthermore, this should encourage decision-makers to invest in the development of recycling facilities to boost a country's or city's capacity for recycling, while creating additional job opportunities.